RubySunset/Intro_to_ML_CW1/README.md

 - The TreeVis class is instantiated as `vis = TreeVis()`.
 - To draw a tree starting from a root node `root`, call `vis.draw(root)`.
 - The plot is blocking, and will suspend execution until closed.
+- The plot is also saved in `plot.png`.

 #### [tree_vis_testing.py](visualisation/tree_vis_testing.py)
 - `basic_plot(root)` Plots a tree from the given root using the naive recursive algorithm (distance between adjacent nodes halves for each layer).
 For comparison purposes.